 2.6.2 Storage and protective maintenance of miscellaneous loose items shall be as directed by the manufacturer.

 2.6.3 Extra drawings and manuals shipped with the equipment shall be saved and handed over to the user.
-NOTE Formal distribution of these types of documents should have occurred before shipment per 2.1.1.
+Formal distribution of these types of documents should have occurred before shipment per 2.1.1.

 2.6.4 Special tools shall be kept by the installer until work has been completed, then turned over to the user-designated machinery representative.